eleduck/eleduck-camp/courses/w1/task2.md

 - How do you work with your teammates?
   A lot of times, We use Feishu to communicate.
 It's a comprehensive software.
 We can use it for a meeting, chat, document, remind, etc.

-- How do you work with your cross-funtional teams?
+- How do you work with your cross-functional teams?
   We usually use WeChat and Tencent meetings.
 Because almost everyone in China uses WeChat.
 We can easily communicate with everyone.